-- 21 Where someone observes or is informed of conduct by a student, which may constitute disciplinary misconduct ('the Incident'), that person (or someone acting on that person's behalf), shall report such conduct to the Campus Life Team. - 22 Incidents that occur outside the University or via a non-University mechanism (such as social media) may also be dealt with under these Regulations. - The Campus Life Team may check University records in order to ascertain whether the student has committed any previous acts of disciplinary misconduct and may provide that information to those involved in the disciplinary process, if appropriate.
+- 2.1 Where someone observes or is informed of student conduct which may constitute disciplinary misconduct ('an incident'), they should report the incident to the Campus Life team. - 2.2 The person reporting the incident will be known as 'the reporting student'.
+The person about whom the report is made will be known as 'the responding student'.
+Unless stated otherwise, all references to 'the student' hereafter will refer to the responding student. - 2.3 Incidents that occur outside the University or via a non-University mechanism (such as social media) may also be dealt with under these Regulations. - 2.4 The Campus Life Team may check University records in order to ascertain whether the student has committed any previous acts of disciplinary misconduct and may provide that information to those involved in the disciplinary process, if appropriate.
 The information may not be relied upon as evidence that the student has committed the alleged act of misconduct currently being considered under these Regulations, but it may be taken into account when considering whether it is necessary to impose precautionary action, when considering which disciplinary route to follow and when considering sanctions.